haddocking/haddocking.github.io/education/XL-MS-oligomer/index.md

 Now set the `Current Level (N)` to its maximum value and look at the view from the top of the structure (i.e. looking down the helices) (you can toggle between different views by clicking on the arrows on the side of the picture):

-<a class="prompt prompt-question"><b>Q6:</b> Considering the shape of the molecule and the assessible interaction space, what would be your guess of the oligomerisation state of this complex?</a>
+<a class="prompt prompt-question"><b>Q6:</b> Considering the shape of the molecule and the accessible interaction space, what would be your guess of the oligomeric state of this complex?</a>

-The next step in this tutorial will be to model the complex based on the cross-links and the oligomerisation state you think if the correct one from the DisVis analysis.
+The next step in this tutorial will be to model the complex based on the cross-links and the oligomeric state you think if the correct one from the DisVis analysis.

 ## Modelling the symmetrical homomeric complex using HADDOCK